lyft/xiblint/README.md

 }
 ```

-Then simply invoke `xiblint` in that directory.
+Then simply invoke `xiblint` in the source repository.